k-nem/bpcorpus-app/README.md

-# Корпус беларускай паэзіі XVIII–XX ст. | Вэб-інтэрфейс
-A Corpus of Belarusian Poetry of 18-20 c. | Web interface
+# A Corpus of Belarusian Poetry of 18-20 c. | Web interface

 ## [Website](https://bpc.knem.cc)